cxengage/cxengage.github.io/cxengage-api-doc/Delete-Template.md

 ## Description

-Deletes the list from the given instance.
+Deletes the template from the given tenant.

 ### Parameters